mohamedhhersi/mohamedhhersi/README.md

 </div>

-- 🔭 I’m currently working on a MERN stack real estate application
+- 🔭 I’m currently working on an article summarizer using the OpenAI model

 - 🌱 I’m currently learning Node JS

-- 💬 Ask me about HTML, CSS, JavaScript, React
+- 💬 Ask me about JavaScript, React

 - 👨‍💻 All of my projects are available on https://hersicodes.netlify.app/